 Several diseases including pseudorabies, tuberculosis, and potentially foot-and-mouth disease, affect domestic animals and wildlife.
-Monitoring for and containment or eradication of these diseases to protect agricultural and natural resource interests could include wildlife damage management activities conducted by WS in cooperation with the VS program, Illinois Department of Natural Resources (IDNR), the Illinois Department of Agriculture (IDOA) Bureau of Animal Health or other governmental agencies.
+Monitoring for and containment or eradication of these diseases to protect agricultural and natural resources could include wildlife damage management activities conducted by WS in cooperation with the APHIS Veterinary Services program, Missouri Department of Conservation (MDC), the Missouri Department of Agriculture (MDA), or other governmental agencies.

 Toxoplasmosis.
 Cats, both domestic and wild, have been found to transmit the protozoan parasite, Toxoplasma gondii to other domestic and wild mammals.
 Cats have been found to be important reservoirs and the only species known to allow for the completion of the life cycle for T. gondii (Dubey 1973; Teutsch et al. 1979).
 Both feral and domiciled cats may be infected by this protozoan, but this infection is more common in stray cats.
 Fitzgerald et al. (1984) documented that feral and free-ranging cats transmitted T. gondii to sheep in New Zealand, resulting in abortion in ewes.
 Dubey et al. (1986) found cats to be a major reservoir of seroprevalence of T. gondii on swine farms in Illinois.
 The main sources for infecting cats are thought to be birds and mice.
-Also in Illinois, Fredebaugh et al. (2011) found that wild mammals located next to areas of high cat occurrence exhibited a higher prevalence of antibodies to T. gondii, suggesting that cats were the most likely source of environmental contamination for toxoplasmosis.